ilcato/homebridge-fibaro-home-center/README.md

 # Warning
 + Use different device names within the same room in Home Center.

+# Troubleshooting
++ The device displays incorrectly (e.g. as Switch and should be Outlet) or double.
+Sometimes this happens, especially after changing the type of display (e.g. from Switch to Outlet).
+You must remove this device from cache in Homebridge Settings.

 # Last release notes
 Version 1.4.0
 + Log management improved - Thanks to @mkz212